plan9better/notes/(200) Notes/Bellman-Ford algorithm.md

 - Do that $n - 1$ times where $n = |V|$ or stop when no updates were made in an iteration.

 It can take even $O(n^3)$ with a complete [[Graphs (DSA)|Graph]].
 (Connection between every node)

+It will not work with graphs which have a negetive weight cycle.
+This means that there are some nodes that form a cycle and the sum of weights of edges between them is negative.
+In that case every iteration of bellman-ford will produce a new result.
+But it can detect a negative weight cycle, by performing another iteration after already iterating $n-1$ times and checking if something changed.
+If that is the case then there is a negative weight cycle.